theZackD/zacklang/README.md

   - Performance scales with the number of blocks and complexity of the control flow
   - C API implementation is generally faster than the C++ implementation for smaller graphs
   - Linear chains show predictable scaling, while complex patterns require more processing
+- Critical Edge Splitting:
+  - Detection is very fast, processing 1000 blocks in under 1.3ms
+  - Splitting operation scales linearly with graph size
+  - Diamond patterns take longer to process due to increased edge density
+  - Memory overhead is minimal as split blocks are created only when needed

 ## Building